 We’re All Going Bats in Gambia

-Did you know that bat watching is becoming a thing?
+Did you know that bat-watching is becoming a thing?
 They are sometimes called flying rodents, but this description couldn’t be more wrong.
 Bats are not related to rodents but belong to a superorder that includes animals such as pangolins and whales.

-Bats are often overshadowed by their more popular counterparts in the animal kingdom, such as hipposcrocodiles, and monkeys.
+They are often overshadowed by their more popular counterparts in the animal kingdom, such as hipposcrocodiles, and monkeys.
 However, these elusive creatures play a vital role in maintaining the balance of ecosystems worldwide.
 The small West African country of Gambia is no exception, as it is home to several fascinating bat species.
 Some years back, Bangor University visited us and as part of their week did some research into bat species found in Gambia.
 It was fascinating hearing their sonar machines identifying the various species we have just at Footsteps alone.
 Join us as we dive into the enchanting world of bats in Gambia, exploring their importance, diversity, and unique adaptations.

 Bat watching in Gambia